joelbugarini/hix_sharp/README.md

 ## Syntax

-Just grab the pice of code you wanna generate and use this syntaxt to generate your schema:
+Just grab the pice of code you want to generate and use this syntaxt to generate your schema:

 page.htm.rave